-This Spring, we will be adding a unique, algorithmic search engine into our integrated search and investigations platform.
+We have added a unique, algorithmic search engine into our integrated search and investigations platform.
 For the first time, investigators, e-discovery professionals and others with large document populations will be able to employ keyword and algorithmic search interchangeably in a single, powerful discovery platform.
 We call it Search 2.0

 Want to Try it Out?